JetBrains/teamcity-documentation/topics/nuget-publish.md

 #### Replacing existing package version in TeamCity internal feed

 When publishing a package with the same version that already exists in a TeamCity internal NuGet feed, the package will be rejected.
-To force the TeamCity server to replace the existing NuGet package with a new version, append your feed URL obtainable from the project settings page with the `?replace=true` parameter, for example, `http://<Teamcity URL>/httpAuth/app/nuget/feed/NuGet/default/v2?replace=true`.
+To force the TeamCity server to replace the existing NuGet package with a new version, append your feed URL obtainable from the __Project Settings__ page with the `?replace=true` parameter, for example, `http://<Teamcity URL>/httpAuth/app/nuget/feed/NuGet/default/v2?replace=true`.

 </td></tr><tr>